EricssonResearch/EDHOC/draft-selander-lake-edhoc.md

 * Sig(I; . ) and S(R; . ) denote signatures made with the private authentication key of I and R, respectively.

-* AEAD(K; . ) denotes authenticated encryption with additional data using the key K derived from the shared secret.
+* AEAD(K; . ) denotes authenticated encryption with additional data using a key K derived from the shared secret.

 In order to create a "full-fledged" protocol some additional protocol elements are needed.
 EDHOC adds: